segmentio/segment-docs/src/connections/destinations/catalog/iterable/index.md

 ## Identify

-When you call `identify` with one of Segment’s sources, we’ll call Iterable’s [update user endpoint](https://api.iterable.com/api/docs#!/users/updateUser_post_7), to add data for that particular user.
+When you call `identify` with one of Segment's sources, we'll call Iterable's [update user endpoint](https://api.iterable.com/api/docs#!/users/updateUser_post_7), to add data for that particular user.
 You can also call `identify` to update user fields.

 Iterable keys users by `email` or a user ID.
 This user ID will be the Segment `userId` if sent.
-Anonymous user tracking is also an option, for more details see the section on tracking anonymous users below.
-Note that if you fail to send either of `userId` or `email` and also have anonymous user tracking disabled, Iterable will not accept the request and it will throw an error.
+Note that if you fail to send either of `userId` or `email`, Iterable won't accept the request and throws an error.

 ### Merge Nested Objects